mattbierner/blog.mattbierner.com/_posts/2016-05-20-require-emotions.md

 # Use Cases
-Here's a few example uses cases for the `emotions` package.
+Here's a few example use cases for the `emotions` package.

 ## Add Emotional Subtlety to Human Computer Interaction
 Most new programmers start by writing: